sefffal/Octofitter.jl/docs/src/fit-likemap.md

 );
 ```

+!!! note
+    The likelihood maps will be interpolated using a simple bi-linear interpolation.

 We now create a one-planet model and run the fit using `octofit_pigeons`.
+This parallel-tempered sampling is recommended over the default Hamiltonian Monte Carlo sampler due to the multi-modal nature of the data.
 ```@example 1

 @planet b Visual{KepOrbit} begin